FACTBOX-Effect on commodities markets due to U.S. government shutdown

-(Adds markets trading normally, actions by National Agriculture Statistics Service and Agricultural Marketing Service)

-Jan 22 (Reuters) - Commodities markets were trading normally on Monday even though key regulators, including the Commodity Futures Trading Commission (CFTC), will be operating with skeleton crews due to the U.S. government shutdown.
+Jan 22 (Reuters) - Commodities markets should trade normally on Monday even though key regulators, including the Commodity Futures Trading Commission (CFTC), will be operating with skeleton crews due to the U.S. government shutdown.

 FINANCIAL OVERSIGHT: The CFTC said it would have to furlough 95 percent of employees immediately.
 An agency spokeswoman said the derivatives regulator could, however, call in additional staff in the event of a financial market emergency.